-This week sees the arrival of their seventh full-length offering, Sleep Well Beast, announced in May this year alongside the unveiling of the album's lead-off single 'The System Only Dreams in Total Darkness', a song that exemplifies The National's more anthemic tendencies and further evidence of a band that has finally mastered the skill of blending their muso sensibilities with a knack for melodic, radio-friendly tunes.
+They hit new heights on their seventh full-length offering, Sleep Well Beast, an album powered by lead-off single 'The System Only Dreams in Total Darkness', a song that exemplifies The National's more anthemic tendencies and further evidence of a band that has finally mastered the skill of blending their muso sensibilities with a knack for melodic, radio-friendly tunes.

-Self-produced by the band's chief creative forces Aaron Deesner, Bryce Dessner and frontman Matt Berninger, Sleep Well Beast is another assured step forward for a band who are already being talked up as potential Glastonbury headliners when the festival returns from its traditional five-yearly break in 2019.
+Self-produced by the band's chief creative forces Aaron Deesner, Bryce Dessner and frontman Matt Berninger, Sleep Well Beast was another assured step forward.
+Now though, it's time to go one better.

-You can find the video for the lead-off single below, beneath that we've picked out five key tracks from The National's back catalogue for new arrivals to their work...
+In addition to this, and, to celebrate the band's return, we've picked out five key tracks from The National's back catalogue for new arrivals to their work.
+Enjoy...

 Featured on the band's 2004 EP Cherry Tree, 'About Today' is perhaps best-known for featuring in Gavin O'Connor's gritty 2011 film Warrior, starring Tom Hardy and Joel Edgerton, the song's lyrics about loss proving the perfect fit for a film about a fighter putting everything on the line.